Miscellaneous travel-related expenses essential to the transaction of official business are reimbursable to the traveler. (SAAM 10.60)

 Receipts are required for reimbursement of all miscellaneous travel-related expenses exceeding $50.

 A reimbursement claim for laundry and/or dry cleaning expenses must be supported by a valid receipt from the cleaning establishment regardless of the expense amount.

-If a receipt is not available from a coin-operated laundromat, the employee may claim actual expenses up to $50 on the Miscellaneous Expenses portion of the Travel Expense Voucher.
+If a receipt is not available from a coin-operated laundromat, the employee may claim actual expenses up to $50 on the Other Expenses portion of the Travel Expense Voucher.
 See 95.20.

 Certain travel expenses are considered personal and not essential to the transaction of official state business.
 Such nonreimbursable expenses include, but are not limited to:

 - Valet service charges (however, charges for a personal attendant for a disabled person may be allowed).

 - Entertainment expenses, e.g., radio, television, videocassette rental, and other items of a similar nature.

 - Taxi fares, car rental and other transportation costs to places of entertainment and/or similar facilities.
 In addition, transportation expenses between an employee's official residence and official station are not reimbursed.

 - Costs of personal trip insurance and medical and hospital services.

 - Personal telephone calls of an employee; however, reasonable charges for brief, family-related telephone calls are allowable.